 Losses from business email compromise (BEC) have skyrocketed over the last year.
-The FBI’s Internet Crime Report shows that in 2019, BEC scammers made nearly $1.8 billion last year.
+The FBI’s Internet Crime Report shows that in 2019, BEC scammers made nearly $1.8 billion.
 That’s over half of the total losses reported by organizations.

 This cost can be broken down into several different categories, including:

 Costs associated remediation generally account for the largest chunk of the total.

 While the Manufacturing industry saw the most breaches from social engineering (which caused 69% of the industry’s breaches), followed by Mining and Utilities and Professional Services.
 But, according to another report, employees working in Wholesale Trade are the most frequently targeted by phishing attacks, with 1 in every 22 users being targeted by a phishing email last year.

 According to a different data set, the most phished industries vary by company size.
 Nonetheless, it’s clear Manufacturing and Healthcare are among the highest risk industries.